Sallie's Sewing Spotlight

-Sallie seems to have the midas touch.
-If you look around her blog, you'll see that everything she makes is gold!
-Even her amazing illustrations, holy moly, woman, UBER talanted!!!
-I really love this version of Satsuki, the silk has such a beautiful, dark smokiness to it, and a wonderful drape.
-I've become partial to this dress in black, and it's really nice to see such a lovely version, and such pretty photos!
-Take a look at Sallie's post on the dress too, it's a good laugh!
-(Thanks Jessica for pointing Sallie's blog out to me!)
+Sallie seems to have the Midas touch.
+If you poke around on her blog, you'll see that everything she makes is gold!
+Even her amazing illustrations, holy moly, woman, UBER talented!!!
+I love this version of Satsuki; the silk has such a beautiful, dark smokiness to it and a beautiful drape.
+I've become partial to this dress in black, and it's so nice to see such a lovely version and such pretty photos!
+Take a look at Sallie's post on the dress too; it's a good laugh!

 How long have you been sewing, and would you describe yourself as a novice, beginner, intermediate, or advanced seamstress?

 What type of fabric did you use for this creation?
-Is there a fabric that would have been more suitable?
+Is there a type of fabric that would have been more suitable?

 I used a black silk crepe de chine that has a lovely matte finish.
-It is light weight, but opaque and has a beautiful drape.
+It is lightweight, but opaque and has a beautiful drape.
 I really loved this fabric for the Satsuki dress.
-When the pattern first came out I read on the Victory Patterns blog that you had made one in black and I kind of became obsessed with making one of my own.
+When the pattern first came out, I read on the Victory Patterns blog that you had made one in black, and I became obsessed with making one of my own.
 I was very satisfied with this fabric for this pattern, I think the two make a perfect pair.
-I'm actually sewing up a second Satsuki in a hand painted silk noil.
-It's a much heavier weight with aslightly stiffer drape, but it still works beautifully.
-I really love patterns that can handle a variety of fabric so each time you make it up it feels fresh and new.
+I'm actually sewing up a second Satsuki in a hand-painted silk noil.
+It's a much heavier weight with a slightly stiffer drape, but it still works beautifully.
+I really love patterns that can handle a variety of fabric so each time you make it up, it feels fresh and new.
 I think the Satsuki is one of those patterns.

 Did you make any personal adjustments to the pattern to make it your own?